MESAHub/mesa/notes/eos_composition_partials_implementation_progress.md

-`implicit_diffusion_flag = .true.` keeps the fixed-coefficient diffusion solve implicit in composition, while `implicit_diffusion_include_dsig_structure = .true.` additionally adds the MLT/TDC structure derivative of `sigma`.
-The latter is off by default because near convective boundaries the MLT/TDC coefficient can switch or change by many orders of magnitude, so the nominally more complete Newton Jacobian can be less robust than a Picard update of the coefficient.
+`implicit_diffusion_flag = .true.` keeps the fixed-coefficient diffusion solve implicit in composition, while `implicit_diffusion_include_dsig_structure = .true.` additionally adds the promoted-coefficient structure derivative of `sigma`.
+The latter is off by default because near transport boundaries the promoted local coefficient can switch or change by many orders of magnitude, so the nominally more complete Newton Jacobian can be less robust than a Picard update of the coefficient.
 This control is diagnostic and not a final fix.
 The production goal remains a stable nonlinear coefficient Jacobian for the implicit coefficient.